Montgomery County teacher vaccination effort left out private-school educators at start

 In other parts of the Washington region, she said, the issue has played out differently.
 In Virginia, McNamer said, faculty and staff members at the majority of the organization’s 17 independent schools — in Fairfax County, Arlington and Alexandria — have already received a first dose of vaccine.

-The Archdiocese of Washington, with 37 schools in Montgomery, said in a statement it is working with other non-public-school organizations in the state to secure vaccine and working with local health officials to administer doses proportionally to non-public-school employees.
+The Archdiocese of Washington, with 37 schools in Montgomery, said in a statement it is working with other nonpublic-school organizations in the state to secure vaccine and working with local health officials to administer doses proportionally to employees of nonpublic-school employees.

-Public-school officials in Montgomery did not comment on vaccination priorities but said county is “certainly grateful” for the Hopkins collaboration.
+Public-school officials in Montgomery did not comment on vaccination priorities but said the county is “certainly grateful” for the Johns Hopkins collaboration.

 “Even with that, there are still very limited doses and we have more than 24,000 staff that need to be vaccinated,” spokeswoman Gboyinde Onijala said.
 “They have just started the process, so we have a long way to go.”